ubccr/xdmod-supremm/docs/supremm-configuration.md

----
-title: SUPReMM module configuration guide
----
+This guide explains how to configure the Job Performance (SUPReMM) XDMoD module.

+## Prerequisites

-Ensure that [Open XDMoD](http://open.xdmod.org) is installed and configured correctly and the [shredder](http://open.xdmod.org/shredder.html) and [ingestor](http://open.xdmod.org/ingestor.html) scripts have been run successfully before installing and configuring the SUPReMM module.
+Ensure that [Open XDMoD](http://open.xdmod.org) is installed and configured correctly and the [shredder](http://open.xdmod.org/shredder.html) and [ingestor](http://open.xdmod.org/ingestor.html) scripts have been run successfully before configuring the SUPReMM module.  **Do not begin the configuration steps until the accounting data is loaded into XDMoD**.

-Then run the following two commands:
+## Configuration

+The Job Performance (SUPReMM) XDMoD module adds an additional main menu item to the XDMoD interactive setup software.
+Run the script as follows:

     # xdmod-setup

-    # acl-config
+and select the 'SUPReMM' option in the main menu.
 The `xdmod-setup` script usage is described below.

-The `acl-config` script is documented in the [XDMoD command reference][commands].
+The next step after configuring in the XDMoD module is to install and configure the [job summarization software](supremm-processing-install.md).

 The `xdmod-setup` script
 ------------------------